thuctonhuyen/feed-reader-test/README.md

 # How to run the test

-You can clone this project and open index.html or navigate to https://thuctonhuyen.github.io/feed-reader-test/ and allow the site to load unsafe scripts.
+You can clone this project and open index.html or navigate to https://thuctonhuyen.github.io/feed-reader-test/.
 Then, scroll down to the bottom to see the result of all test suits.

 # Details about test suits
 1. Test suit #1: RSS Feeds